 What about you?
 Does temporary work appeal to you?
 On the plus side, you can move around to various companies and gain a variety of skills.
 You can see a company from the inside and decide up front whether it's the kind of place you'd like to work at permanently.
+If it is, your temporary position lets you showcase your skills and talents and grab the attention of management, which could increase the likelihood you'll be offered a permanent position.
 There are also some attractive lifestyle benefits.
 You might, for example, work at a job or series of jobs for, say, ten months and head for the beach for the other two.
 On the other hand, you'll probably get paid less, receive no benefits, and have no job security.
 For most people, the idea of spending two months a year on the beach isn't that appealing.

-12. Temporary or part-time worker hired to supplement a company's permanent workforce.
+^{12.} Temporary or part-time worker hired to supplement a company's permanent workforce.